 Why is my adult tooth loose?

-The reasons an adult might have either loose molars or front teeth include disease, injury, repeated stress, and weakened bone material, but in the end they all produce a loose tooth through degradation or damage to the bone and tissue that hold teeth firmly in place.
+Adults might lose molars or front teeth through disease, injury, repeated stress, and weakened bone material, but in the end it's mostly due to degradation or damage to bone and tissue.
 If you are wondering why your tooth moves, have a look at these common causes:

 Periodontitis, or gum disease, is by far the most common cause of loose teeth in adults.
-According to the CDC, 47.2% of adults over 30 have gum disease resulting from poor dental hygiene.
+According to the CDC, 47.2% of adults over 30 have gum disease resulting from poor dental hygiene, which is sometimes brought on by depression or other mental health concerns.
 When plaque on your teeth is not removed by brushing and flossing, it can harden into what is known as tartar.

 This hardened material can build up and slowly separate the gum tissue at the base of your teeth.
 Tartar contains bacteria that, as it accumulates and slowly separates gum tissue, causes an infection within your gums.
 Some other signs of periodontitis include: